tonynowater87/better-apk-expansion/README.md

 We believe that the original APK Expansion Library was slightly over-engineered.
 We propose a new simplified API for the Downloader Library.

-The new API does not require to implement any additional services or broadcast receivers.
+The new API does not require the user to implement any additional services or broadcast receivers.
-It is still based on the original `DownloaderService`, however the communication with the service is more transparent.
+It is still based on the original `DownloaderService`, however the communication with the service made more transparent.

 * Service is started directly through the static methods.
-* The service now signals download events through the local broadcast, and does not require binding to service for the most use cases.
+* The service now signals download events through the local broadcast, and does not require service binding for the most use cases.
 To receive download events user just have to extend `BroadcastDownloaderClient`.
 * User does not have to implement an alarm receiver for signals from the service watch dogs.